tianzheng4/tianzheng4.github.io/_pages/about.md

 News
 ======
+Our paper (first-authored) "CMI: Client-Targeted Membership Inference in Federated Learning" was accepted to TDSC (Coming soon)

 I am grateful for receiving funding support from Division of Diversity and Inclusion (UMKC) to work on promoting fairness in machine learning.

 I was fortunate to be selected as a [Scialog Fellow](https://rescorp.org/scialog/aut-fellows-and-facilitators)!
 I am really grateful for the opportunity to work with some outstanding researchers on the topic of AI for Material Discovery!